Student Disciplinary Procedures

 6. Charges; Elements of Due Process

-The campus dean or designee shall provide a letter to the student, advising the student of the nature of the charges.
+The Dean of Student Life and Conduct or designee shall provide a letter to the student, advising the student of the nature of the charges.
 To ensure that a student’s rights to due process are preserved, the following essential legal elements will be made available to the student: